website Translator

 Objective

-The objective of this test is to monitor the development of the athlete's shoulder and wrist flexibility.
+This test aims to monitor the development of the athlete's shoulder and wrist flexibility/mobility.

 Required Resources